mahaozhe/SASR/README.md

 ## Some Experimental Results

-The saved experimental results can be found in [this zipped file](./Experiments/exp-data.zip), to use the data, unzip them in the same folder.
+The saved experimental results can be found in [this folder](./Experiments/exp-data).
 You can run the following command to plot the experimental results:

 - To evaluate the learning performance in comparison with baselines:
 ```